dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 <br>

 <p class = "para">
 The opportunity to be hired as a Daily Bruin intern remains competitive.
 This year boasted a 43 percent overall acceptance rate, comparable to last year’s 42 percent but still a drop to 2016’s 50 percent.
 The number of applied and accepted interns remained fairly constant; 209 out of 490 interns were accepted this year versus 206 out of 488 interns who were accepted last year.
-(Note: Radio separated from the Daily Bruin after 2016 and Social did not accept applications for 2018)
+(Note: Radio separated from the Daily Bruin after 2016 and Social Media did not accept applications for 2018)
 </p>

 <p class = "para">